publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schIII/ptII/m__us_usc_t8_s1438.md

     (a) __Requirements; oath; certified copies of oath__

-        Any person who, (1) during World War II and while a citizen of the United States, served in the military, air, or naval forces of any country at war with a country with which the United States was at war after December 7, 1941, and before September 2, 1945, and (2) has lost United States citizenship by reason of entering or serving in such forces, or taking an oath or obligation for the purpose of entering such forces, may, upon compliance with all the provisions of subchapter III of this chapter, except [section 1427(a) of this title][/us/usc/t8/s1427/a], and except as otherwise provided in subsection (b) of this section, be naturalized by taking before the Attorney General or before a court described in [section 1421(b) of this title][/us/usc/t8/s1421/b] the oath required by [section 1448 of this title][/us/usc/t8/s1448].
+        Any person who, (1) during World War II and while a citizen of the United States, served in the military, air, or naval forces of any country at war with a country with which the United States was at war after December 7, 1941, and before September 2, 1945, and (2) has lost United States citizenship by reason of entering or serving in such forces, or taking an oath or obligation for the purpose of entering such forces, may, upon compliance with all the provisions of subchapter III of this chapter, except [section 1427(a) of this title][/us/usc/t8/s1427/a], and except as otherwise provided in subsection (b), be naturalized by taking before the Attorney General or before a court described in [section 1421(b) of this title][/us/usc/t8/s1421/b] the oath required by [section 1448 of this title][/us/usc/t8/s1448].
 Certified copies of such oath shall be sent by such court to the Department of State and to the Department of Justice and by the Attorney General to the Secretary of State.

     (b) __Exceptions__

     No person shall be naturalized under subsection (a) of this section unless he—

-        (1) is, and has been for a period of at least five years immediately preceding taking the oath required in subsection (a) of this section, a person of good moral character, attached to the principles of the Constitution of the United States and well disposed to the good order and happiness of the United States; and
+        (1) is, and has been for a period of at least five years immediately preceding taking the oath required in subsection (a), a person of good moral character, attached to the principles of the Constitution of the United States and well disposed to the good order and happiness of the United States; and

         (2) has been lawfully admitted to the United States for permanent residence and intends to reside permanently in the United States.